-• Wastewater generated from the existing dwelling in the south-eastern part of the Site is treated to primary standard in a single concrete septic tank located downslope and north of the pool fence with disposal of treated wastewater presumably into a nearby absorption trench.
+Wastewater generated from the existing cottage in the southern part of the Site is treated to primary standard in a single concrete septic tank located close to the north-western corner of the dwelling with disposal of treated wastewater presumably into a nearby absorption trench.
 The approximate location of the existing treatment tank is annotated in Figure 3.
 The exact location and specifications of the disposal area are unknown but the site inspection did not reveal any wet areas.